The Witcher: The name "Witcher"

 Sapkowski chose wiedźmin as the male equivalent of the Polish word for witch (wiedźma).
-In his book 2005 book-interview Historia i fantastyka, Sapkowski noted that the word "witcher" is a natural male version of the English word "witch", and implied that the similarity between those two words, as well as between the German terms, was the inspiration coining wiedźmin as a new Polish word.
+In his book 2005 book-interview Historia i fantastyka, Sapkowski states that he believes the word "witcher" is a natural male version of the English word "witch", and implied that the similarity between those two words, as well as between the German terms, was the inspiration coining wiedźmin as a new Polish word.
 Polish video game designer Adrian Chmielarz claimed to have invented the translation of wiedźmin into English as witcher around 1996–1997.

 Although wiedźmin is now usually translated into English as "witcher", an earlier translation of the title was "hexer" (the title of the 2001 film adaptation and the first official English translation in the 2000 short story collection Chosen by Fate: Zajdel Award Winner Anthology); Hexe and Hexer are the German words for female and male 'witch' respectively.
 CD Projekt used "witcher" for the title of its 2007 English release of the video game, and Danusia Stok used it in her translation of Ostatnie życzenie that was published the same year.
 Michael Kandel however used "spellmaker" in his 2010 translation of the "Wiedźmin" short story for A Book of Polish Monsters anthology.

+Reception

-ReceptionThe Witcher series has been described as having a cult following in Poland and Central and Eastern European countries.
+The Witcher series has been described as having a cult following in Poland and Central and Eastern European countries.
 They have been translated into 37 languages and sold over 15 million copies worldwide as of December 2019.
 Two weeks after the Netflix TV adaptation was released in 2020, revenue from the books was reportedly up 562% compared to the same period in 2018.
 Entries in The Witcher series have earned Sapkowski the Janusz A. Zajdel Award three times; "The Lesser Evil" (1990), "Sword of Destiny" (1992), and Blood of Elves (1994).
-The Last Wish won the 2003 Premio Ignotus for Best Anthology.
-Blood of Elves won Best Novel at the first David Gemmell Awards for Fantasy in 2009.
+The Last Wish won the 2003 Premio Ignotus for Best Anthology in Spain.
+In the United Kingdom, Blood of Elves won Best Novel at the first David Gemmell Awards for Fantasy in 2009.
+Sword of Destiny won the 2012 Tähtifantasia Award in Finland.